Kent Fortress Royal Engineers: Mobilisation

 Shortly after the outbreak of war on 4 August 1914, TF units were invited to volunteer for overseas service.
 Meanwhile, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
-All the KFRE units were initially employed on the Thames Estuary defences, but in June 1915 1/1st–1/3rd Works Companies left and were converted to Field Companies for service overseas; 1/6th and 1/7th Companies also formed field companies that served in home defence.
+All the KFRE units were initially employed on the Thames Estuary defences, but, in June 1915, 1/1st–1/3rd Works Companies left and were converted to Field Companies for service overseas; 1/6th and 1/7th Companies also formed field companies that served in home defence.
 4th and 5th EL Companies appear to have remained in the Thames defences throughout the war.

 1st Kent Fortress Field Company

-In June 1915 this company left, and on 23 September it embarked for the Gallipoli.
-On arrival at Suvla Bay on 7 October it was attached to the 2nd Mounted Division.
+In June 1915, this company left, embarking for the Gallipoli on 23 September.
+On arrival at Suvla Bay, on 7 October, it was attached to the 2nd Mounted Division.
 The division was evacuated to Egypt in December and broken up in January 1916.
 The field company was then attached to 54th (East Anglian) Division in the Suez Canal defences on 1 July.
 The company was redesignated 495th (1st Kent) Field Company on 1 February 1917.
-In March it advanced with 54th Division into Palestine and fought in the First and Second Battle of Gaza.
+In March, it advanced with 54th Division into Palestine and fought in the First and Second Battle of Gaza.
 It joined 75th Division on 7 August 1917 and served with it during the Third Battle of Gaza but returned to the 54th in May 1918 when the 75th was partly Indianised.
 495th Company remained with 54th Division for the final advance in Palestine (the Battle of Megiddo).
 495th Company was demobilised during 1919.

 2nd Kent Fortress Field Company

 1/2nd Field company also embarked on 23 September and joined 2nd Mounted Division at Suvla.
-After evacuation to Egypt it was posted to the Suez Canal defences, took part in the Senussi campaign, and was redesignated 496th (2nd Kent) Field Company on 1 February 1917.
+After evacuation to Egypt, it was posted to the Suez Canal defences, took part in the Senussi campaign, and was redesignated 496th (2nd Kent) Field Company on 1 February 1917.
 It joined the newly formed 74th (Yeomanry) Division on 24 March 1917.
-On 25 May the company was transferred to 53rd (Welsh) Division and then transferred again on 4 July to 75th Division.
+On 25 May, the company was transferred to 53rd (Welsh) Division and then transferred again on 4 July to 75th Division.
 Unlike 495 Company, it remained with 75th Division until the end of the war, operating alongside two companies of Queen Victoria's Own Madras Sappers & Miners of the Indian Army.
 496th Company began demobilisation in February 1919.